hellmarbecker/blog/_drafts/2022-01-25-partitioning-in-druid-part-3-multi-dimension-range-partitioning.markdown

 It will also reduce overall segment size because data that are sorted this way can be compressed more efficiently.

 As mentioned above, you will have to build your own snapshot Druid version to try this out.
+(If you follow the steps below with the standard 0.22 release, you will not get an error.
+But Druid will fall back to hash partitioning.)

 Range partitioning is not supported by the web console wizard, so we have to resort to a little trick.
 As before, I'll show this with the quickstart wikipedia dataset.

 Configure your ingestion just like in part 1, pretending that you want to do do a hash partitioning.
-Set the segment size to 14,000 rows, however this time, enter both `channel` and `user` as the partitioning column:
+Name the new datasource `wikipedia-range`.
+Set the segment size to 14,000 rows; however, this time, enter both `channel` and `user` as the partitioning column:

 ![First step in configuring](/assets/2022-01-25-1-params.jpg)